-15. Looked After Children
+15. Children Looked After

 The Safeguarding Lead and the Designated Teacher within each school will liaise with the Children and Young People's Directorate Children Looked After Team.
-Looked After Children will be set up as a discrete attendance group on the school motoring system and individual attendance checked each half term.
-The school's Attendance Officer will have daily telephone contact with welfare call regarding the attendance of Looked After Children.
+Children Looked After will be identified as a discrete attendance group on the school motoring system and individual attendance will be shared with the Virtual School and the child's social worker.